 In addition, participating colleges agree to monitor their progress and report their findings to Achieving the Dream so that other colleges can benefit from their knowledge and experience.
-This year, the organization learned three important lessons on improving learning from two of the participating community colleges in their pool.
+This year, the organization learned three important lessons on improving learning from two participating community colleges in their pool.

-Valencia Community College in Florida offered a number of programs for under-prepared students coming to the campus for the first time – more than 100 programs, in fact.
-However, the piecemeal approach to improving student performance was still resulting in a broad achievement gap, particularly along with ethnic and racial groups.
+Valencia Community College in Florida offered several programs for under-prepared students coming to the campus for the first time – more than 100 programs.
+However, the piecemeal approach to improving student performance still resulted in a broad achievement gap, particularly among ethnic and racial groups.
 When Valencia joined Achieving the Dream in 2005, the college began to take a closer look at the strategies that would yield the best results, according to a report published by the organization.
-The outcome was implemented in four phases, beginning in the 2005-06 school year and included:
+The outcome was implemented in four phases, beginning in the 2005-06 school year, and included:

 - Supplemental Learning – This was offered for both pre-college mathematics courses and three other classes the college deemed particularly difficult for incoming freshmen.

-- Learning in Community – This program coordinated instruction in two difficult courses for students who linked the classes together.
+- Learning in Community – This program coordinated instruction in two difficult courses for students who linked the classes.

-- Linked Course Expansion – This strategy brought more courses into the model listed above.
+- Linked Course Expansion – This strategy brought more courses into the abovementioned model.

-- Student Life Skills Course – This course was mandated for students who tested into developmental courses in math, English, and writing.
+- Student Life Skills Course – This course was mandated for students who tested into developmental math, English, and writing courses.

 Patrick Henry Community College is a smaller institution located in the rural reaches of central Virginia.
-This school has a high percentage of minority students, with as many as 80% requiring some type of developmental course to succeed in college.
+This school has a high percentage of minority students, with as many as 80% requiring some developmental course to succeed in college.
 Patrick Henry decided to focus on providing support to first-year students to ensure their introduction to the college experience was as smooth as possible.
 The cooperative learning program that resulted focuses on positive interdependence and individual accountability, and it includes the following strategies:

 - Base groups to provide ongoing peer support